 Gaelchultúr offers a range of courses throughout the year.
 Click on a course title below to find out more about that course.

 The intensive course focuses on grammatical accuracy, writing style and translation skills.
 There’s also an emphasis on the technological resources available in Irish, including those available online.
 Most of the programme is conducted online but participants also attend classroom sessions in Gaelchultúr’s headquarters in Dublin on four Saturdays during the course.
-The following are the dates for the classroom-based sessions in spring 2017:
+The following are the dates for the classroom-based sessions in summer 2017:

 This course is aimed at those who will be doing the Irish language interview for the Professional Masters in Education (Primary).
 The course focuses on the main topics of conversation that arise in the interview and participants are given an opportunity to improve their speaking skills and add to their vocabulary.

 This course aims to provide participants with information that will enable them to:

 • start their interview well – this will put the interviewee at their ease and impress the interviewers;

 • give comprehensive answers, at a high standard, to questions which are frequently posed in the oral exam;